 Arbitration offers an efficient, private way to resolve disputes which cannot be settled.
 The arbitrator tailors the process to the needs of the parties, so as to reach a final and legally binding decision in the most economical and efficient way.

-Cross-border cases are particularly well suited to arbitration, as the decision can be made by an independent tribunal with no connection with the home jurisdiction of either party and the resultant award is enforceable around the world, often more easily than the judgment of a national court.
+Cross-border cases are particularly well suited to arbitration, as the decision can be made by an independent tribunal with no connection with the home jurisdiction of either party.
+Thanks to the New York Convention, the resultant award is enforceable around the world, often more easily than the judgment of a national court.